Biecz dialect

-The Biecz dialect (gwara biecka) or Pogorzan dialect (gwara pogórzańska) is a dialect of the Polish language belonging to the Lesser Poland dialect group.
+The Biecz dialect (gwara biecka), also known as the Pogorzan dialect (gwara pogórzańska; "Uplander dialect") is a dialect of the Polish language belonging to the Lesser Poland dialect group.
 It borders the Podegrodzie dialect to the west, the Eastern Krakow dialect to the north, the Lasovia dialect to the northeast, and the Przemyśl dialect to the east.
+Its eastern boundary with the Przemyśl dialect is unclear, with some sources placing it as far as beyond the San River.

-It is spoken by the Polish Uplanders, who include the West and East Pogorzans, as well as some surrounding ethnographic groups.
+It is spoken by the Pogorzans, who include the West and East Pogorzans, as well as some surrounding ethnographic groups.
 Historically, it was also spoken by assimilated German settlers in the area known as Forest Germans (Walddeutsche) or Deaf Germans (Taubdeutsche, Głuchoniemcy).

 Due to its position, Biecz is a very diverse dialect, with unclear northern and western borders, as in recent times the border of areas with mazuration and without has become less distinct.

 Phonology

 Typical of Lesser Polish dialects (as well as Greater Polish dialects), voicing of word-final consonants before vowels and liquids is present here.
 Also typical of Lesser Polish dialects is the presence of mazuration, however, mazuration here is inconsistent and fading as result of a negative association with dialectal features, now being restricted to specific words.
 Often ablaut is levelled: uniesła (uniosła).
 In parts of this region, o can sometimes front, and then sometimes unround, sounding like e, phonetically near /[œ]/.
 A few cases of metathesis are recorded: druślok (durszlak).
 Somewords have lost a medial syllable as a result of initial stress that was common in Old Polish: płockej (poczekaj).